joelhelbling/cuke_writer/README.md

 What is it?
 -----------

-CukeWriter is a custom Cucumber formatter which generates serialized sets of Cucumber features.
+CukeWriter is a custom Cucumber formatter which collects steps and generates serialized sets of Cucumber features.

 To use it:

     cucumber --format CukeWriter::Formatter features

 CukeWriter basically creates features and scenarios which correspond directly to the features and scenarios that generated them.
 You'll need to instantiate a step collector:

     @step_collector = StepCollector.new